 The person having the greatest Number of votes for President, shall be the President, if such number be a majority of the whole number of Electors appointed; and if no person have such majority, then from the persons having the highest numbers not exceeding three on the list of those voted for as President, the House of Representatives shall choose immediately, by ballot, the President.
 But in choosing the President, the votes shall be taken by states, the representation from each state having one vote; a quorum for this purpose shall consist of a member or members from two-thirds of the states, and a majority of all the states shall be necessary to a choice.

 (emphasis added) U.S. Const. amend XII.
 So going back to our hypothetical; if Hillary Clinton, Donald Trump, and Gary Johnson fail to get 270 electoral votes the House of Representatives shall immediately choose the President.
 As stated in the text, each state gets one vote in the House of Representatives.
 The 114th U.S. House of Representatives currently has 435 Representatives.
 Republicans hold 246 seats and Democrats hold 188 seats (one seat is vacant).
 Normal partisan politics would hold the Republican candidate would prevail because Republicans hold a sizable majority in the House and would therefore be able to win majorities in each state’s vote.
 Also, because each state only gets one vote the normal political powerhouses like New York, California, and Florida now have as much influence as Vermont or Delaware.
 Add to the mix mainstream Republican politicians seem to be more anti-Trump than some Democrats (see: Trevor Noah’s The Daily Show with Lindsey Graham).
 It becomes perfectly conceivable that core groups of Republicans and Democrats would be inclined to pick a third party candidate.
 If a majority in could not be reached in the House by January there would be no President Elect.
-So now the President is whoever the Vice President Elect is.
+So the now the President is now whoever the Vice President Elect is.
 Wait WHAT???
 Yes, that’s right!
 If the House of Representatives can’t decide on a nominee, Section 3 of the Twentieth Amendment states:

 If, at the time fixed for the beginning of the term of the President, the President elect shall have died, the Vice President elect shall become President.
 If a President shall not have been chosen before the time fixed for the beginning of his term, or if the President elect shall have failed to qualify, then the Vice President elect shall act as President until a President shall have qualified. . .